TECHNICAL MEETING ON SHI SOFTWARE ENGINEERING AT THE IDC

 Fax:+43 1 26030 5973

-In January 2014, in parallel with the first phase, the IDC initiated a second phase of its Reengineering programme that considers the overall architecture of SHI applications and aims to produce, by mid-2017, a new architecture for SHI applications.
+In January 2014, in parallel with the first phase, the IDC initiated a second phase of its Re-engineering programme that considers the overall architecture of SHI applications and aims to produce, by the first quarter of 2017, the foundation for a new architecture for SHI applications.

-Reengineering Phase 2 (RP2) follows system design techniques based on a Unified Modelling Language (UML) and a Rational Unified Process (RUP).
-During the inception stage of the project several deliverables were completed:
+Re-engineering Phase 2 (RP2) follows system design techniques based on a Unified Modelling Language (UML) and a Rational Unified Process (RUP).
+During the Inception and Elaboration stages of the project several deliverables were created including:

 - A Project Scope Document, describing the project goals, objectives, assumptions, constraints and major deliverables.

 - A Requirements document that specifies the high-level functionality of the system in the form of short declarative statements.